Sustainable Transportation

 Wind Turbine Generating Output

-Wind speeds of 20 mph or more in areas like the Midwest and Great Plains can generate enough energy in 24 hours to power a vehicle for 500 miles, and more with stronger winds.
-Mileage estimates are based on energy consumption of about 6.714 kWh or 122 watt hours per mile at 55 mph.
+Wind speeds of 20 mph or more in regions such as the Midwest and Great Plains can produce enough energy in 24 hours to power the EV for 500 miles, with even greater distances achievable in stronger winds.
+These mileage estimates are based on an energy consumption of approximately 6.714 kWh, or 122 watt-hours per mile, when traveling at 55 mph.

 Solar Energy + Wind Energy

-Over 30 days, the solar panels and wind turbine can produce a total of 3,070 kWh of energy.
-This amount of energy is capable of charging an 80 kWh battery pack 39 times.
-For additional examples of renewable energy production, please visit our solar and wind energy pages.
+In a 30-day period, the solar panels and wind turbine can generate a total of 3,070 kWh of energy.
+This amount of energy is sufficient to charge an 80 kWh battery pack 39 times.
+For more information on renewable energy production, please visit our solar and wind energy pages.

 Energy is Money

-Net billing or net metering with AERREVA electric vehicles can help lower the electricity bills of a household.
-Electricity rates vary from state to state, with Hawaii having one of the highest rates at an average of 46.52 cents per kilowatt-hour (kWh), while Nebraska charges around 10.58 cents per kWh.
-By combining the energy output from solar and wind sources, it’s possible to generate approximately 1,068 kWh of energy every month, with renewable energy credits amounting to around $113.00 in Nebraska and $496.83 in Hawaii.
-As the demand for energy increases and the shift to more expensive energy sources takes place, electricity prices are projected to rise.
+Net billing, or net metering, with AERREVA electric vehicles can help reduce a household’s electricity bills.
+Electricity rates vary by state; for example, Hawaii has one of the highest rates, averaging 46.52 cents per kilowatt-hour (kWh), while Nebraska charges around 10.58 cents per kWh.
+By combining energy output from solar and wind sources, it is possible to generate approximately 1,068 kWh of energy every month.
+This can yield renewable energy credits worth around $113.00 in Nebraska and $496.83 in Hawaii.
+As energy demand increases and the transition to more expensive energy sources occurs, electricity prices are projected to rise.

 TPH Front View, HAWT Deployed